 This one’s an exciting signal as, in my opinion, they represent some of the greatest scopes for growth in SEO (and indeed, social).
 Social signals were, historically, an unused (or at least, very weak) signal.
 Since the inception of real-time results, Google has been using it more and more.

-But, as we discussed with reciprocal links (or frankly, any one factor of SEO), you should tread carefully with this.
+But, as we discussed with reciprocal links (or frankly, anyone factor of SEO), you should tread carefully with this.
 Trying to game the system (in any way) is likely to result in either immediate (or very swift) penalties.
-The fact that social signals are used should not be confused with a carte blanche to go and start following a bunch of people on Twitter in order for them to following you back.
+The fact that social signals are used should not be confused with a carte blanche to go and start following a bunch of people on Twitter in order for them to follow you back.

 There’s a couple of different factors in this one, but let’s start with the additional [potential] presence it gives you.
 For this, imagine Google working a bit like the old card index files in libraries.